ysthakur/CMSC320-Notes/Machine Learning/Machine Learning.md

 - Model: a mathematical object that
     - takes your training data,
     - learns a function mapping data to labels,
-    - and then is able to take unlabelled data and assign it labels
+    - and then is able to take unlabeled data and assign it labels

 ## Classification Problems